thezimmee/cs2-ui-library/src/views/home/home.html.md

 The goals of the UI Library are to:

-- unify the CS2 UI.
+- unify the CS2 UI;
-- speed up development time.
+- speed up development time;
-- make the CS2 UI stunningly beautiful and a joy (e.g., **speed**) for the end-user to work in.
+- make the CS2 UI beautiful and delightful (e.g., **speed**) for the end-user to work in;
+- document reusable style blocks for public / client consumption;

 by doing the following:

-- standardize the UI codebase.
+- standardize the UI codebase;
-- give developers code patterns to seamlessly plug in.
+- modularize each style block to be able to "plug in" anywhere;
-- document standards and guidelines for working in the CS2 UI codebase.
+- document standards and guidelines for working in the codebase;

 @@include('../CHANGELOG.md')